DaveMoran/p1xt-guides/README.md

 | Complete a [Specialization](#specializations)                                                                                                                                   |            |              |
 | **Capstone**                                                                                                                                                                    | **Status** | **Evidence** |
 | Create a website highlighting what you learned and built during this specialization.
 Use this as an opportunity to create a portfolio of your projects, notes, blog posts, etc. |            |              |

+## Additional Resources

+Go through these alongside any of the above tiers.
+Some may be more worthwhile to complete in different phases of your growth, such as at the beginning or closer to your interview phase